 Since all four counts included justification, we took our first vote on that issue.
 If we all agreed that the defendant was justified — or, more precisely, that the prosecution had failed to prove he was not — then case closed, not guilty on all counts.
 Our first vote as a jury was split.
 We were going to have to talk it over.

 I know that there’s a science to jury selection, some lawyers are better at it than others, and on a big case like Cosby or O.J. they even hire consultants to help them.
 (Read John Grisham’s THE RUNAWAY JURY for an almost satirical look at this process.)
 But it’s utterly beyond me.
 The twelve of us — there were also four alternates and one of them had to join the jury proper after a family death — were racially, ethnically and psychologically diverse: I couldn’t discern any rhyme or reason.
-But I’ll say this.
+But I will say this.
 Every single one of them was trying their best to do the right thing.
 I heard cogent arguments from a couple of people who I’d thought hadn’t been paying attention in court.
 I was mistaken.
 One juror was a university professor whose default mode was to treat us like students, so frequently came off as patronizing.
 Another one liked to draw diagrams, and changed my own mind with one.
 One tended to talk in platitudes that seemed irrelevant, then something important would dart in.

 The thing 12 ANGRY MEN got right was that a jury is a hive mind.
 Nobody remembers everything, but twelve people together can come damn close.
 Little bits of evidence were bandied back and forth until we had competing views on a series of events and were able to say, it could have happened this way, but this other way is more probable.
-By definition this process isn’t simple.
+By definition the process isn’t simple.
 If this had been an easily decided open-and-shut case it would never have gone all the way to trial: the defendant would have copped a plea or they’d have let him go.
 It was relentlessly tough to slice, dice, and true up slightly divergent testimony from various witnesses.

 In fact, sometimes I felt overwhelmed by the responsibility over a man’s life, and I’m sure I wasn’t alone.
 How could I possibly get to a place where I could mete out justice fairly?
 We were missing critical first-hand documentation, as juries so often are, and had to fill in blanks ourselves.
 At one point eleven of us were of one view, against one lone holdout; I thought immediately of Henry Fonda in 12 ANGRY MEN.
 The pressure was so great on the twelfth juror at that major impasse, the doubt so profound, that we all had to step back and consciously let the person breathe.
 This wasn’t a Reginald Rose drama.
 This was real life.